 Besides controlling your diet, you should also be aware of possible underlying conditions that may cause inflammation or infection of the bowels.
 These can cause an infection in the appendix, but with proper medical care, you can take steps to prevent appendicitis.
 Here, your best option to speak with a specialist and get treatment early, as this can go a long way in maintaining your wellbeing.

 Given the appendix location, and the fact that possible complications with it can cause it to burst and form an abscess, it is well worth it to stay aware of the early signs of appendicitis before it is too late.
 This is because it is possible to develop peritonitis, which is an infection in the abdomen that can be life-threatening.
 So, avoiding this is definitely something you should prioritise and at the first signs of abdominal discomfort, you should consider getting yourself examined by a medical professional to rule out appendicitis.
-Thankfully, getting the right healthcare on time is easy and quick with tools like the Bajaj Finserv Health app.
+Thankfully, getting the right healthcare on time is easy and quick with the best healthcare platform provided by Bajaj Finserv Health.

 With it, you have access to the smart search function that allows you to find the best specialists around you and book appointments at their clinics online.
 To further add to this convenience, you can also opt to consult with your doctor virtually over video if a physical visit isn’t possible.
 Other telemedicine benefits include the ability to track vitals, maintain digital patient records, and digitally share these records with specialists in an instant.
 This makes availing healthcare simpler and more accessible remotely.
-To get started and benefit from these features, download the app for free from Google Play or the Apple App store today.
+Begin your journey towards a healthier lifestyle!